arunbharti-1/Secure-Password-Manager/readme.md

 # Secure Password Manager

-A secure, local-only browser extension for managing passwords.
-All data is encrypted using AES-256-GCM and stored locally in your browser, ensuring your passwords never leave your device.
+A privacy-first, local-only browser extension for managing passwords.
+Everything is encrypted on your device with AES-256-GCM and stored in IndexedDB—your data never leaves your browser.

 ## Quick Setup